adubhai-school/ml-book/chapters/weeks/16/intro.md

 # Playing Atari with Deep Reinforcement Learning by Volodymyr Mnih et al.

-Concepts required: Deep Learning, Gradient Descent, Convolutional Neural Networks, Reinforcement Learning, Q-Learning,  Experience Replay, Epsilon-Greedy Policy, Bellman Equation, RMSProp
+<sub><sup>Concepts required: Deep Learning, Gradient Descent, Convolutional Neural Networks, Reinforcement Learning, Q-Learning,  Experience Replay, Epsilon-Greedy Policy, Bellman Equation, RMSProp</sup></sub>

 Playing Atari with Deep Reinforcement Learning" is a paper published in 2013 by Volodymyr Mnih, et al. The paper presents a novel approach to developing artificial intelligence that is capable of playing Atari games at a superhuman level using deep reinforcement learning.